hectorgil/Rustico/README_quick.md

 #Do Grid Correction? (yes/no): Grid correction option.
 (Jing et al 2005)

-#Redshift Range (double/double): Low and Upper limits, respectively, for the redshift cuts in the skycut option
+#Redshift Range (double/double)x2: Low and Upper limits, respectively, for the redshift cuts in the skycut option.
+Two pairs of inputs required in case of rusticoX

 #Omega matter value (double): Omega matter value used for converting redshifts to comoving distances in the skycut option.

-#Area effective value in deg^2 (double): Value of the area used for the normalization and of the power spectrum and bispectrum in the skycut option
+#Area effective value in deg^2 (double)x2: Value of the area used for the normalization and of the power spectrum and bispectrum in the skycut option.
+Two inputs required in case of rusticoX

-#Hexadecapole as (L4/L2L2): Hexadecapole type of computation for the skycut option.
-L4 refers to Eq. xxx of Bianchi et al. 2015 and L2L2 to Eq. xxx of Scoccimarro et al. 2015.
+#Quadrupole as (L0L2/L1L1): Options for projecting the line-of-sight for the quadrupole. (see pdf for more details)
+#Octopole as (L0L3/L1L2): Options for projecting the line-of-sight for the octopole. (see pdf for more details)
+#Hexadecapole as (L0L4/L2L2/L1L3): Options for projecting the line-of-sight for the hexadecapole. (see pdf for more details)

 #Compute Normalization as (area/density): Compute the normalization of the power spectrum using either the area value of the number density column of the input.
 Only for skycut option